 Advancing economic inclusion means creating an economy that works for everyone.
 An inclusive economy ensures that all parts of society, especially poor or socially disadvantaged groups, regardless of their gender identity, sexual orientation, place of birth, family background, racial identity, age, ability, or other circumstances, over which they have no control, have full, fair, and equitable access to market opportunities as employees, leaders, consumers, business owners, and community members.

 Companies are increasingly realizing that they can gain greater competitive advantage and improve profits by targeting women as employees, entrepreneurs, consumers, and business leaders.
 Closing gaps between women’s and men’s economic participation drives the growth of businesses and economies and improves the lives of families and communities.

-The new World Bank Group Gender Strategy (FY 2016 - 2023) outlines the support that the entire Group, including IFC, will provide to client countries and companies toward gender inclusion.
-Such support is a means to achieving greater gender equality, a key pathway to lasting poverty reduction, security and shared prosperity.
+The World Bank Group Gender Strategy (FY 2016 - 2023) outlines the support that the entire WBG, including IFC, will provide to client countries and companies toward gender inclusion.
+That support is critical to achieving greater gender equality, which is key to reduce poverty and increase prosperity.

 IFC has long taken a comprehensive approach to reduce gender inequality—we create partnerships to encourage hiring of women and improving their working conditions, we help expand access to financial services for women, we invest in innovative technologies that expand choices of female consumers, and we work with partners to provide business skills and leadership training to women entrepreneurs.

 We provide investment and advice, conduct research to highlight the business rationale of closing gender gaps, and develop global and country-specific partnerships.
 Specifically, our operations are focused on improving women’s access to opportunities in entrepreneurship, employment, insurance, corporate leadership, and digital economy.
 Please visit the priorities section for additional details of each of the focus areas.